snoylnerual/DeepMAACC/README.md

 	Ø Then for testing, you test one representative from the mutant clusters and if that one is killed/kills a class, then all are killed.
 	Ø Each mutation operator changes one neuron
 	Ø CHANGED CLUSTERS PER LAYER TO CLUSTER SIZE
+Need to fix the mutant tracking in approach2

 If you were to use the clusters, there is a chance that most clusters will hold a different number of neurons.
 This would mean there could be dimension mismatches when trying to calculate the eucclidian distance.